Free Cash Flow Calculator

 With the free cash flow yield, we can compare it with other companies in their sector.
 In fact, the reciprocal of the free cash flow yield reflects a very similar idea to the price-earnings ratio.
 For this case, we would get , meaning the company would need eighteen years to pay its price with the free cash flow it generates.
 Interesting, uh?

-Finally, none of the free cash flow definition matters if you buy a highly overpriced stock.
-Analysts tend to use discounted cash flow method to find out if the stock is cheap or not.
+Finally, none of the free cash flow definitions matters if you buy a highly overpriced stock.
+Analysts tend to use the discounted cash flow method to determine whether the stock is cheap.
 It is definitely more precise for valuing companies than EBITDA multiple for the reasons mentioned in this post; however, it is more time-consuming.
-As a consequence, investors shall decide to pursuit efficacy or efficiency, respectively.
+Consequently, investors shall decide to pursue efficacy or efficiency, respectively.